GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step06/Tutorial.rst

         DensityFun BrineCO2Density 1e6 1.5e7 5e4 94 96 1 0
         ViscosityFun BrineViscosity 0

-The first keyword is an identifier for either density or viscosity model generated in GEOSX at runtime.
-It is followed by an identifier for the type of the model (see :ref:`FluidModels`) before the lower, upper and step increment values for pressure and temperature range.
+The first keyword is an identifier for either a density or a viscosity model, generated by GEOSX at runtime.
+It is followed by an identifier for the type of model (see :ref:`FluidModels`).
+Then, the lower, upper and step increment values for pressure and temperature range are specified.
 The trailing 0 for BrineCO2Density entry is the salinity of the brine (see :ref:`CO2-EOS`).

 .. note::
   The *0* value for *BrineViscosity* indicates that liquid CO :sub:`2` viscosity is constant with respect to pressure and temperature.